Picosecond Timing-Planes for Future Collider Detectors: Background theory

 We assume that the charge profile is constant during the waveguide transit, thus $q(z) = q_0$.
 The result of the integral is:

 From the frequency domain vector potential, we perform an inverse Fourier transform to recover the time domain vector potential $A(t)$:

 This integral does not have a closed analytic solution, although it can be expressed in terms of a linear combination of exponential integrals.
-We thus integrate it numerically for our boundary conditions, and the resulting electric field is then determined from .
+We thus integrate it numerically via a discrete Fourier transform, and the resulting electric field is then determined from a numerical derivative: .